-The Vauxhall Mokka-e is a stylish electric crossover that looks great and is good to drive, but it’s pricier than petrol-powered models.
+The Vauxhall Mokka Electric is a stylish electric SUV that looks great and is good to drive, but it’s pricier than petrol-powered models

-Like one of those transformation shows, where someone miraculously changes from grim to glam, rough to rugged, so the new Vauxhall Mokka has morphed from dull to dashing, and the all-new electric Mokka-e might well be one of the most exciting small SUVs coming this year.
+Like one of those transformation shows, where someone miraculously changes from grim to glam, rough to rugged, so the new Vauxhall Mokka has morphed from dull to dashing, and the all-new Mokka Electric might well be one of the most exciting small SUVs around

 For a start, just look at it… You’d never believe it was made by the same company that produced the previous, rather forgettable-looking Mokka.
 That bluff front end with its super-slim headlights looks great and the wide intakes and angular chrome bumper trims make it one of the most eye-catching small SUVs around.